jonashackt/gitlab-ci-stack/README.md

 vagrant plugin install vagrant-dns
 ```

-Now we configure a domain name as `gitlab` in our Vagrantfile:
+Now we configure a domain name as `pipeline` in our Vagrantfile:

 ```
-masterlinux.vm.hostname = "gilab"
+masterlinux.vm.hostname = "pipeline"

 masterlinux.dns.tld = "ci"
 ```